 25 years of research into care-intensive families

 Driven by her journalistic and personal passion, van Dijken has immersed herself in 25 years of research in the field of ‘growing up in a care-intensive family’.
-As a consultant with the Me-We project, she is also engaged in how you communicate with young informal caregivers.
-At Me-We, young informal caregivers are actively involved, because nobody knows better what they need than themselves.
+As a consultant with the Me-We project, she is also engaged in how you communicate with young carers.
+At Me-We, young carers are actively involved, because nobody knows better what they need than themselves.

 Children of glass

-Van Dijken: ‘I also call young informal carers “children of glass”.
+Van Dijken: ‘I also call carers “children of glass”.
 If you grow up with a brother or sister who has a limitation or illness, people look right through you, seeing instead that brother or sister.
 This happens, for example, when people ask how it goes with that brother or sister, instead of you.
 If there is no attention for you as a person, you are three times more likely to suffer from psychological problems.’
-It has been found that young informal caregivers do not see themselves in that role.
+It has been found that young carers do not see themselves in the role of informal caregiver.
 Van Dijken: ‘They are used to self-effacing.
 For example, they tell themselves: “I can go to school, but my brother or sister cannot.”
 They also start to feel guilty quickly if they are jealous of the attention their brother or sister receives.’

 Peer support groups for brothers and sisters